2005:

 Teddy Buckner, a jazz trumpeter associated with Dixieland music,

-is born in Sherman, Texas.
-A fervent disciple of jazz great Louis Armstrong, Buckner deliberately
+the age of 15, his career spanned seven decades.
+A fervent disciple of jazz great Louis Armstrong, Buckner

 1946: